agibalov/java-library-experiments/quarkus-experiment/README.md

   * http://localhost:8080/q/dev/ Quarks's built-in dev UI
 * `./gradlew test` to run tests in "normal" Java environment.
 * `./gradlew testNative` to build a native image and run tests against it.
 * `./gradlew build -Dquarkus.package.type=uber-jar` to build an executable *.jar (~15MB), and then `java -jar build/quarkus-experiment-1.0-runner.jar` to run it.
-The app reports 1000ms-1300ms "started in" time.
+The app reports 1000ms-1200ms "started in" time.
 * `./gradlew build -Dquarkus.package.type=native` to build a native image (~50MB), and then `./build/quarkus-experiment-1.0-runner` to run it.
-The app reports ~25ms "started in" time.
+The app reports ~20ms "started in" time.
 * `docker-compose up --build` to build a native image and run in `debian:11.1-slim`.

 ## Notes

+* Quarkus is very similar Micronaut.
+* As of 2.5.0 (11/29/2021) Gradle support is experimental (though I didn't notice any issues)
 * Because Quarkus doesn't rely on reflection, it can work as GraalVM native image.
 Note that GraalVM is not a requirement for Quarkus to work - you can use a normal JVM to run it.